-Entities applying for an FY23 Multipurpose Grant may not apply for an FY23 Assessment Grant (EPA-OLEM-OBLR-22-05, EPA-I-OLEM-OBLR-22-06, or EPA-OLEM-OBLR-22-07) or FY23 Cleanup Grant (EPA-I-OLEM-OBLR-22-09).
+Entities applying for an FY24 Multipurpose Grant may not apply for an FY24 Assessment Grant or FY24 Cleanup Grant.

-Entities that were awarded an FY22 Community-wide Assessment Grant for States and Tribes are not eligible to apply for Multipurpose Grant funding under this solicitation.
+Entities that were awarded (or pending an award for) an FY22 or FY23 Community-wide Assessment Grant for States and Tribes are not eligible to apply for Multipurpose Grant funding under this solicitation.

 Applicants may not submit multiple applications (i.e., submit applications for different projects) under this solicitation.
-EPA considers departments, agencies, or instrumentalities of the same state, tribal, or city governments to be the same applicant if they are directly supervised or controlled by the same elected/appointed executive (even if they have different unique entity identifier numbers).
-For example, a corporation formed under state or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency of instrumentality of that local government for the purposes of this threshold criterion.
+EPA considers departments, agencies, or instrumentalities of the same state, Tribal, or city governments to be the same applicant if they are directly supervised or controlled by the same elected/appointed executive (even if they have different unique entity identifier numbers).
+For example, a corporation formed under state or local law to perform redevelopment activities on behalf of or in support of a local government that is primarily staffed by employees of that local government will be considered an agency or instrumentality of that local government for the purposes of this threshold criterion.
 These eligibility determinations are made on a case-by-case basis since state and local laws vary.

 Applicants that exceed the number and type of applications allowable will be contacted, prior to review of any of the applications by EPA, to determine which application(s) the applicant will withdraw from the competition.